BMWGM5.COM Frequently Asked Questions

 In the E46, 3-series it is located behind the glove box regardless of body style <Picture>.
 In the Z8 is it located next to the CD Changer <Picture>.
 On the Z4 is it located behind the glove box, but, exact position varies slightly depending on if the car is left hand drive or right hand driver <LHD Picture> <RHD Picture>.
 On the E83, X3 it is located behind the glove box <Picture>.

 #11 The module sounds like there is something loose inside when I shake it.
-Is this a sign of a bad relay?
+Is this a sign of a bad module?

-No, the rattle you hear is normal and not a sign of a bad relays.
+No, the rattle you hear is completely normal!

 BMW General Module III (GM3) Page